 What Can You Use Discarded Banana Peels For?

 One of the best uses for your banana peels is compost.
 This is environmentally friendly and you can use it to help nourish your garden, readying you for more fresh fruit and veggies to come!
+And according to Carbon Click, composting is a good way to reduce carbon footprint.

 They have some unexpected other uses as well, though, including shining your shoes or making vinegar!